akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 The product grid displays 25 products per page.
 To browse the product's pages, click on the number of the page you want to reach.

 :::info
-The grid can display up to 400 pages (10000 results).
+The grid can display up to 400 pages (10000 products).
 However, you can use the filters in the grid to optimize the results displayed.
 :::

 ![Select the page you want to reach by clicking on the number of the page](../img/Products_views_click_on_pages.png)